 SCRUM for the Win

-Our solution for the problems above was the SCRUM methodology, which is a set of practices bound together in a way that it works very well for software development teams.
-I think you should not stick to a specific pre-defined set of rules strictly, but you have to pick those which works best for you.
+Our solution for the problems above was the SCRUM methodology, which is a set of practices bound together in a way that works very well for software development teams.
+I think you should not stick to a specific pre-defined set of rules strictly, but you have to pick those which work best for you.

 There are many great articles about the SCRUM methodology, so I don't want to spend the time to describe the different parts.
 If you are not familiar with these concepts, I suggest you search for a good article about the SCRUM methodology.
 In this article, I will focus on what worked well and not so well for us.